Ákos Moravánszky

-Ákos Moravánszky (born 26 November 1950), is a Swiss-Hungarian architect, theorist, historian and Adjunct Professor Emeritus of Architectural Theory at the Institute for the History and Theory of Architecture at the Swiss Federal Institute of Technology in Zurich.
+Ákos Moravánszky (born 26 November 1950), is a Swiss-Hungarian architect, theorist, historian and Adjunct Professor Emeritus of Architectural Theory at the Institute for the History and Theory of Architecture at the Swiss Federal Institute of Technology in Zürich.
 Moravánszky is regarded as one of the world's leading architecture historians of Central European architecture.

 Biography

 Moravánszky studied architecture at the Budapest University of Technology, where he received his diploma in 1974.
 Subsequently, he worked in Budapest at KÖZTI, an architectural design office specialized for public buildings.
 In 1977, he started his doctoral studies at the Technical University of Vienna as a Herder-Fellow, receiving his degree in 1980.
 In 1983 he was appointed editor-in-chief of the architectural journal of the Association of Hungarian Architects, Magyar Épitőművészet.
-He was invited as an Alexander-von-Humboldt Research Fellow to the Zentralinstitut für Kunstgeschichte (Central Research Institute for Art History) in Munich (1986–1988).
-He worked as Research Associate at the Getty Center in Santa Monica, California (1989–1991) and as Visiting Associate Professor at the Massachusetts Institute of Technology. in Cambridge, Massachusetts (1991–1996).
+He was invited as an Alexander-von-Humboldt research fellow to the Zentralinstitut für Kunstgeschichte (Central Research Institute for Art History) in Munich (1986–1988).
+He worked as research associate at the Getty Center in Santa Monica, California (1989–1991) and as Visiting Associate Professor at the Massachusetts Institute of Technology in Cambridge, Massachusetts (1991–1996).
 Between 1996 and 2016 he was in charge of the Chair of Architectural Theory at the Institute for the History and Theory of Architecture at the ETH Zurich.
-He taught as a Visiting Professor at the Moholy-Nagy University of Art and Design in Budapest in 2003/04, at the Universidad de Navarra in Pamplona in 2017/18, 2021/22 and at the Faculty of Architecture, University of Ljubljana in 2020/21.
+He taught as a visiting professor at the Moholy-Nagy University of Art and Design in Budapest in 2003/04, at the Universidad de Navarra in Pamplona, Spain, in 2017/18, 2021/22 and at the Faculty of Architecture, University of Ljubljana, Slovenia, in 2020/21.
 He was invited as a Visiting Researcher at the Politecnico di Milano in 2022 to initiate the cooperative research project Cold War Interactions: Architectural Exchange between Italy and the Socialist East.

 Writings on architecture

-Moravánszky is especially well known for his writing on twentieth-century architecture in Central Europe, and for his role in the development of a theory of materiality in architecture.
-His books include Competing Visions: Aesthetic Invention and Social Imagination in Central European Architecture, 1867–1918 (1998) which was the first systematic work focusing on the development of architectural modernism in the countries of the Habsburg Empire and its successor states. “Ákos Moravánszky’s Competing Visions: Aesthetic Invention and Social Imagination in Central European Architecture 1867-1918 turned modernism into a simple architectural alternative among others” – wrote French architectural historian Carmen Popescu.
+Moravánszky is especially known for his writing on twentieth-century architecture in Central Europe, and for his role in the development of a theory of materiality in architecture.
+His books include Competing Visions: Aesthetic Invention and Social Imagination in Central European Architecture, 1867–1918 (1998), which was the first systematic work focusing on the development of architectural modernism in the countries of the Habsburg Empire and its successor states. "Ákos Moravánszky's Competing Visions: Aesthetic Invention and Social Imagination in Central European Architecture 1867-1918 turned modernism into a simple architectural alternative among others" – wrote French architectural historian Carmen Popescu.